magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_dhamma-nature.md

 Associated with wisdom are self-composure and restraint which, in turn, can lead to further insight into the ways of nature.
-In this way, we will come to know the ultimate truth of everything being .[^1] Take trees, for example; all trees upon the earth are equal, they are One, when seen through the reality of .
+In this way, we will come to know the ultimate truth of everything being *‘anicca-dukkha-anattā’*.[^1] Take trees, for example; all trees upon the earth are equal, they are One, when seen through the reality of *‘anicca-dukkha-anattā’*.
 First, they come into being, then grow and mature, constantly changing, until they finally die as every tree must.

 In the same way, people and animals are born, grow and change during their life-times until they eventually die.
 The multitudinous changes